Automattic/jetpack/projects/js-packages/components/components/layout/container/README.md

 The space on top and bottom of the container.

-Value is mutiplied per `8px`, following our specs.
+Value is multiplied per `8px`, following our specs.

 - Type: `Number`
 - Default: `1`